AdobeDocs/target-developers/src/pages/implement/client-side/aep-web-sdk.md

 Learn how to implement Experience Cloud applications using Adobe Experience Platform Web SDK with [this tutorial](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html).
 For information specific to Target, see the tutorial section titled [Set up Target with Platform Web SDK](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/applications-setup/setup-target.html).

+## Tutorial: Migrate Target from at.js 2.*x* to Platform Web SDK

+Learn how to migrate your Target implementation from at.js 2.*x* to the Adobe Experience Platform Web SDK with [this tutorial](https://experienceleague.adobe.com/docs/platform-learn/migrate-target-to-websdk/introduction.html).

 ## Recommended documentation

-In addition to the Platform Web SDK documentation mentioned above, topics in this guide also have information specific to the Platform Web SDK as it relates to Target features and functionality.
+In addition to the Platform Web SDK documentation mentioned above, the following topics also have information specific to the Platform Web SDK as it relates to Target features and functionality.

 |Feature|Description/Link|
 | --- | --- |